 Street voices

 "You couldn't pay me to blank, so this is something that you'd never do, you'd never agree to do, even if someone pays you to do it, you're not doing that.
-So an example could be, oh my god, I'll pay you $20 if you stick your hand in the toilet, and then you apply.
-You could, you couldn't pay me to do that, at all."
+So an example could be, oh my God, I'll pay you $20 if you stick your hand in the toilet, and then you'd reply, you couldn't pay me to do that, at all."

 What it means